 With all that considered, every hamper is different so this is a mere guideline based on my own experiences.
 The main focus should be to provide a variety of sweet and savoury, crunchy and jammy, so your recipients continue to be tempted until it has all disappeared.

-My boyfriend, Calum, is a sweet chilli sauce fiend so my instinct is that his family will enjoy a jar of ruby red sweet chilli jam, with a slight bitterness from red pepper and a kick of spice at the back of the throat.
+A bottle of sweet chilli sauce is a fridge essential, so I made glimmering jars of ruby red sweet chilli jam, with a slight bitterness from red pepper and a kick of spice.
 After a lot of vigilant chopping of eight peppers, ten chillies and a bulb of garlic all the ingredients were thrown into the pan with a lot of sugar and vinegar, eventually boiling violently like a mad dog frothing at the mouth.
-Before long the kitchen was filled with the sickly-sweet smell of syrupy vinegar as it began to evaporate and bubble thickly, then was finally dolloped sloppily into sterlised jars.
+Before long the kitchen was filled with the sickly-sweet smell of syrupy vinegar as it began to evaporate and bubble thickly, then was finally dolloped sloppily into sterilised jars.

-Jam is one of my favourite foods… if you can call it a food, what is essentially liquid sugar and fruit pulp… Calum will testify that I have spent an unnecessary amount of time in food shops stressing over the choice of two jam flavours.
-Sadly though, jam isn’t seasonal at Christmas, unless you’re incredibly organised and made your Christmas jam in September.
+Jam is one of my favourite foods… if you can call it a food, what is essentially liquid sugar and fruit pulp… Sadly though, jam isn’t seasonal at Christmas, unless you’re incredibly organised and made your Christmas jam in September.
 The other option is marmalade, a satisfactory substitute, but improved with a bit of Christmas fizz.

-Buck’s Fizz marmalade spread generously on toast is a sweet indulgence incongruous with the healthy January breakfast of muesli and bran flakes.
+Buck’s Fizz marmalade spread generously on toast is incongruous with the healthy January breakfast of bran flakes.
 It is now time to acquaint them as the potent, yet innocent, hit of prosecco is the sunny start to the dull, grey mornings.
 I found a lovely boozy marmalade recipe and then proceeded to up-end a prosecco bottle over the bubbling syrupy fruit, find the adapted recipe below!
+(And, yes, I own a personalised gift stamp!
+It does make me a bit trigger-happy though, stamping random bits of paper, anything that stays still long enough.)

 Biscuits and/or crackers